-Due to the risks of osteoporosis, people with celiac disease have a higher requirement for calcium of at least 1000mg/day.
-This can be achieved by having 3 portions of dairy foods (yogurt, cheese, milk) per day.
+Due to the risks of osteoporosis, people with coeliac disease have a higher requirement for calcium of at least 1000mg/day.
+This can be achieved by having 3 portions of dairy foods per day (yoghurt, cheese, milk) per day.

 Vitamin D is another nutrient needed for bone health amongst other body functions.
 All adults need to be having 10 micrograms a day.
 As there are few dietary sources and we do not have enough sunlight to make the right amount per day a supplement is recommended.